sablier-labs/flow/README.md

 We use 18-decimal fixed-point numbers for all internal amounts and calculation functions to avoid the overload of conversion to actual `ERC20` balances.
 The only time we perform these conversions is during external calls to `ERC20`'s `transfer`/`transferFrom` (i.e. deposit, withdraw and refund operations).
-When performing these actions, we adjust the calculated amount (withdrawable or refundable) based on the asset's decimals:
+When performing these actions, we adjust the calculated amount (e.g. refundable amount) based on the asset's decimals:

 Deposit: